 You will need to allow for the cost of textbooks if you want to purchase textbooks for your course.
 Depending on the length of your course the costs will range from A$100 to A$300.
 For some courses you may be able to purchase second-hand books from former students at a lower cost.
 The textbooks are also available in the library, but demand for these is high and you cannot expect to be able to use only the library copy of the text.

 Graphic Design students will need to purchase an art kit for around A$320.

 Moodle and Computing Facilities

 As a progressive educational institution, Martin makes much of its teaching material available via the internet through a program called Moodle.
 You will receive your student password for Moodle during the orientation week.

-As a Martin student you will receive a weekly quota of free internet use.
+As a Martin student you will receive a weekly quota of free internet use on campus.
 Limited printing facilities are available but, in the interests of the environment, we encourage you not to print material unless you absolutely need them.

 You will need to be prepared to attend classes Monday-Friday.
 The actual times you will be required to attend class will be given to you in your timetable when you start.

 Fee payment processes